C-FLEX

 Sources & References

-1. 1.IEA, 'Electricity Market Report,' January 2024.
-Variable renewables are forecast to supply 27% of global electricity generation by 2030.
+2. 2.IEA, 'Electricity Market Report,' January 2024.
+Variable renewables are forecast to supply 27% of global electricity generation by 2030, yet grids across India, sub-Saharan Africa, and Southeast Asia lack the flexibility mechanisms to absorb intermittent supply without curtailment.

 4. 4.Central Electricity Authority (CEA), India, 'All-India Peak Demand,' 2024.
 Peak demand rose from 157 GW (2015–16) to 243 GW (2024–25), a 55% increase in nine years.